Buy our dog digital book bundle and prevent common accidents.

 GoDog with ChewGuard Technology — Great Stuffed Toy for Light to Medium Chewers

 I'm a huge fan of GoDog toys.
 My older dog, Sookie, was never able to destroy these due to the ChewGuard technology.
-BUT — my younger dog, Fozzie Bear, is a much more intense chewer than Sookie is, and will work and work until he finds the seam so he can destroy a stuffed toy.
-It still takes him a couple of weeks to rip one of these toys, but I find they're better for the light to moderate chewers and nibblers.
+But my younger dog, Fozzie Bear, is a much more intense chewer than Sookie.
+He will work and work until he finds the seam so he can destroy a stuffed toy.
+It still takes him a couple of weeks to rip one of these toys, but I find they're better for light to moderate chewers and nibblers.

 goDog Flying Pig Dog Chew Toy